paulshuker/coppafisher/docs/advanced_usage.md

 ```

 under the `basic_info` section.
 Each set of brackets represents one image to ignore.
 This allows for meaningful
-results to still be salvaged.
+results to be salvaged from a tile.

 ## Generate gene codes